new zealand tours christchurch self drive holidays luxury golf tours honeymoon new zealand

 The drive from Christchurch via Lake Tekapo to Mount Cook is one of the most beautiful road trip experiences New Zealand has to offer.
 The journey begins in the blooming garden city of Christchurch and takes you across the vast Canterbury Plains, whose endless expanse and gentle hills provide the first impressions of a landscape that becomes increasingly spectacular.
 On the way to Lake Tekapo, famous for its vibrant turquoise waters and the Church of the Good Shepherd shimmering amidst a majestic mountain backdrop, the scenery transforms into a true natural paradise.
 The view of the crystal-clear lake, framed by snow-capped peaks, is simply magical.

 Continue along the impressive Lake Pukaki to Mt.
 Cook, New Zealand’s highest mountain.
 Here, you can hike the Hooker Valley Track and enjoy spectacular views of Aoraki Mt.
 Cook and the surrounding glaciers.
-Take a glacier hike or a helicopter flight to experience the breathtaking glacial landscape from above (optional).
+Take a glacier hike or a helicopter flight (optional) to experience the breathtaking glacial landscape from above (optional).

 Begin your journey today at the foot of Mt.
 Cook and drive along the clear, turquoise waters of Lake Pukaki, offering a breathtaking view to start the day.
 Continue to Twizel, a charming town, before reaching the historic city of Oamaru, known for its well-preserved Victorian architecture and the famous little Blue Penguins.
 After Oamaru, head to the fascinating Moeraki Boulders—giant, round stones on the beach that make for a perfect photo opportunity.
 This impressive route combines natural wonders, history, and culture, providing unforgettable impressions.